alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 }
 ```

 We have two calls to the dictionary: one to check whether the dictionary has the key or not, and then we get the next node.
-But we all know that there is a single method that can do both at once - `bool TryGetValue(TKey key, out TValue value)`.
+But we all know that there is a single method that can do both at once: `bool TryGetValue(TKey key, out TValue value)`.
 Let's fix that:

 ```csharp
 public AhoCorasickTreeNode GetTransition(char c)